antonio-decaro/SIGMo/README.md

 ### Plotting Results

 Use the Jupyter notebook to generate all evaluation plots.
+We reccomend using VSCode or a web-based Jupyter environment to run the notebook.
 Run the notebook cells starting from the "Initialization" section.
 Each section generates plots used for evaluation and benchmarking.

 ---